swimlappy/drhost-dreamhost-api/README.md

-# A PHP wrapper for Dreamhost API

-A simple wrapper for Dreamhost API (Under development).
+# A simple wrapper for Dreamhost API (Under development).

 ## Install